jcxmt125/proactive-discord-bot/readme.md

 ## milestone at 24/06/22

 Now with many more functions!
 You'll need the following external dependancies (non-python):
-- ImageMagick (in PATH) (either as magick mogirfy or convert)
+- ImageMagick (in PATH) (either as magick mogrify or convert)
 - ffmpeg (in PATH)

-## updates at 24/06/23
+## updating...

 Now with advanced settings!
-(Documentation and bugfixes ongoing) HelpEverywhere ImageConversion AudioConversion TextPublish EmojiMagnify AIEnabled AIWebScan AIMediaLoad AIResponse AIImagen
+(Documentation and bugfixes ongoing)
+- HelpEverywhere: This will allow the bot to respond with hardcoded responses anywhere.
+(If off: only in the specified channel)
+    - ImageConversion: The bot will auto-convert heic and avif files to webp
+    - AudioConversion: The bot will auto-convert opus files to mp3
+    - TextPublish: The bot will automatically publish a txt file as a webpage
+    - EmojiMagnify: The bot will detect, delete, and magnify messages containing just the emoji
+- AIEnabled: Enables AI scanning in the specified channel to respond with more features.
+(It won't run anywhere else)
+    - AIWebScan: detects, extracts, and scans websites for safety
+    - AIMediaLoad: downloads audio tracks from youtube
+    - AIResponse: AI responses for factual questions
+    - AIImagen: Generates images with Stable Diffusion
+    - AIAudioTrancscribe: Transcribes audio when prompted

 ## How are the external tools going?
 - Factual responses (straight LLM) (Done!)
 - URL scanning (Cloudflare Radar) (Done!)
 - Stable Diffusion (CLoudflare AI) (Done!)
 - Convert txt file to webpage (Done!)
-- Transcribe message (WIP) -> Maybe respond if required?
+- Transcribe message (Done!) -> Maybe respond if required?
 (If voice is a command)
 - Convert filetypes?
 (HEIC/AVIF breaks for discord...)
 (Done!)